MichalJozwa/The-Future/README.md

 # To-do list:
 - [x] Hamburger lines after click, change into X (and conversely)
-- [ ] On active hamburger menu (in X pos), make it affixed
+- [x] Smooth scroll down-arrow button leads to the first section
-- [ ] Down-arrow button leads to slide down to the first section
+- [ ] On active hamburger menu (in X pos), make it affixed (doesn't move when scrolling)
 - [ ] Horizontal-scroll box section